 The Immense Value of Air Conditioning Maintenance

-While modern home air conditioner systems are well engineered and typically reliable, they are also high tech systems that depend on an array of precision components to work properly.
+While modern home air conditioner systems are well-engineered and typically reliable, they are also high tech systems that depend on an array of precision components to work properly.
 Allow any of those components to fall into disrepair and the amount of money you spend trying to get the system back up and running will dwarf what you may have spent on maintenance.
 Here are 13 of those things that could go wrong if you don’t stay on top of AC maintenance:

 1. Thermostat malfunction

 Toronto homeowners who choose to take a pass on air conditioner maintenance run the very real risk that their system will begin to malfunction and eventually require expensive repairs.
 One of the most common places for problems to manifest themselves is the thermostat.
 Thermostats that don’t receive a regular inspection to ensure their proper operation are subject to an array of malfunctions.
-Those include being unresponsive to homeowner input, running continuously or refusing to shut down, not adjusting the actual temperature when the homeowner adjusts the temperature settings and displaying the wrong temperature.
+Those include being unresponsive to homeowner input, running continuously, or refusing to shut down, not adjusting the actual temperature when the homeowner adjusts the temperature settings and displaying the wrong temperature.
 These malfunctions are common in thermostats that are not serviced on a regular basis and should not come as a surprise.
 But it doesn’t have to be this way.
-By having the air conditioning service technician in to check on the thermostat on an annual basis it is possible to ward off problems and save yourself hassles, expenses and discomfort.
+By having the air conditioning service technician check on the thermostat on an annual basis it is possible to ward off problems and save yourself hassles, expenses and discomfort.

 2. Clogged air filters

 The air filter doesn’t seem like any big deal to most folks.
 And it’s not frankly, as long as someone is keeping an eye on it.
 The filter is, after all, just a sheet of fiberglass that’s installed across the airway in order to head off dust, dirt, debris, spores, contagions and more before they exit the register and are inhaled by the homeowner.
 The concept is simple.
 So is air filter maintenance.
 Unfortunately, the fact that it’s so simple seems to lull some homeowners into a state of complacency and they wind up ignoring air filter maintenance checks or simply dismissing them as unnecessary.
 This is a big mistake.
-A clogged air filter will reduce the air flow in the system and force the system to work harder than it’s designed to, which will lead to break downs and shorten the life of the air conditioner.
+A clogged air filter will reduce the airflow in the system and force the system to work harder than it’s designed to, which will lead to break downs and shorten the life of the air conditioner.
 In addition, allowing the air filter to become clogged with dirt, debris and especially microbes is asking for trouble.
-If anyone in the home suffers allergies they are likely to become worse.
+If anyone in the home suffers from allergies they are likely to become worse.
 A dirty air filter can also worsen symptoms of asthma.

 3. Compressor issues